Eurasian griffon vulture: Distribution and habitat

-In Serbia, there are around 60–65 pairs of Eurasian griffon vultures around Zlatar mountain and also 35 birds in the canyon of the Trešnjica river.
+In Serbia, there are around 450-500 individuals with about 110 pairs of Eurasian griffon vultures around Zlatar mountain and also 35 birds in the canyon of the Trešnjica river.

 In Greece, there are nearly 1000 Eurasian griffon vultures.
 The majority of this population resides in Crete, which hosts the largest insular population of the species in the world.
 On Crete they inhabit mountainous areas, sometimes in groups of up to 20.

 In Cyprus, there was a colony of fewer than 30 Eurasian griffon vultures at Episkopi, in the south of the island in 2006.